Curo Transatlantic Limited (CTL) had two brands:

 It is hard to imagine why the FCA might have thought this was a reasonable offer.

 On 19 February, the FCA said it needed further information about the proposed Scheme.
 At that point, CTL decided it was unlikely to get Plan A approved.
 It decided to appoint administrators and proceed with Plan B. At this time it stopped offering loans through the Wageday Advance website.

-Immediately after administration – was your account sold to Shelby?
+Immediately on administration – some accounts sold to Shelby

 The Administrators announced a sale of much of CTL’s infrastructure to Shelby Finance for c £8.5 million.
 Shelby currently trade as Dot Dot, a very small payday lender, and are a subsidiary of the doorstep lender, Morses Club.
 This is known as a “pre pack” sale – it was all planned before the administration started.